 Female Narrator: For once, there was an unknown land, full of strange flowers and subtle perfumes; a land of which it is joy of all joys to dream; a land where all things are perfect and poisonous.

 Curt Wild: [sitting in cafe with Jack Fairy talking about Brian] I dunno...
 I dunno.
-It got too big I guess.
-It got too schizold, you know?
-I mean he thought he was Maxwell Demond in the end, you know?
-And Maxwell Demond... he thought he was God.
+It got too big I guess, too... got too... schizold, you know?
+I mean, he thought he fuckin' WAS Maxwell Demon in the end, you know?
+And Maxwell Demon, he thought he was God.

-Mandy Slade: [voiceover on New Year's Eve '69] And on winding roads, in crowded clubs or hotel bar, this shipwreck of the streets rehearsed his future glory.
+Mandy Slade: [voiceover on New Year's Eve '69] And in crowded clubs or hotel bars, this shipwreck of the streets rehearsed his future glory.
 A cigarette tracing a ladder to the stars.

 [Curt's head falls back and he passes out]